ON THIS PAGE

 Thank Him for the power that He put into your unconscious mind through imaging, the power that turns wishes into realities when the wishes are strong enough.

 Note this is exactly the same concept behind another best selling book that came along much later - The Secret.
 And it is indistinguishable from the modern church's 'word of faith' doctrine).
-See Section
+See The Prosperity and Word of Faith Doctrines

 Peale credited his theology of positive thinking to Ernest Holmes, who established Science of Mind in 1927 by Ernest Holmes.
 Science of Mind is a spiritual, philosophical and metaphysical religious movement within the New Thought movement.
 The back cover of Ernest Holmes: His Life and Times: bears Peale's tribute